 At the start of the year, most teachers work on community building with interactive games, teamwork activities, and get to know you ice breakers.
 With students coming to school from different neighborhoods or from other schools, it’s very helpful for them to get to know each other and/or new things about those they know already.
 Community building activities also help teachers see student personalities and how the personalities in the class will mesh for optimal work.

 Working as a team requires class norms.
 All students need to buy in to the class norms and have the capacity to follow the expectations.
-Sometimes we get lucky and have a group that embraces the plan, but sometimes it takes frequent reteaching to keep all team members working together, and that’s where THIS RESOURCE comes in handy.
+Sometimes we get lucky and have a group that embraces the plan.
+In other years, it takes frequent reteaching to keep all team members working together.
+That’s where THIS RESOURCE comes in handy.

 My Character in the Classroom Poetry Bundle was developed with a few students in mind.
 These kids struggled with self control, emotional regulation, and peer relations.
 They also struggled in other academic areas too.
 I found using poetry for quick lessons helped these students work on vocabulary, fluency, comprehension, AND daily life application!

 There are 32 poetry sets in the bundle (approximately one per week).
-Each poem focuses on a different character trait, so you can tie in literature that highlights the same themes and use the books as read alouds or in your mentor text lessons to extend the theme across the curriculum.
+Each poem focuses on a different character trait.
+This means you can tie in literature that highlights the same themes.
+I recommend you use books as read alouds or mentor text lessons to extend themes across the curriculum.
 In fact, the graphic organizers could also be used with literature for an interactive read aloud. (project the organizer and use group discussion to record students’ ideas.)

 Other Related Posts You Might Like: